jondowson/zkp-data-quality/README.md

 The largely untapped power of Zero-Knowledge Proofs (ZKPs) have many compelling use cases.

 ZKP-Data-Quality ensures integrity and privacy by providing a trustless proof of dataset quality.
-As such, multiple parties wishing to collaborate may proove that a given dataset meets certain qualitative criteria at a given time and without revealing the actual data.
+As such, multiple parties wishing to collaborate may proove that a given dataset met certain qualitative criteria at a given time without revealing the actual data.

 This approach allows for more streamlined and reliable working practices both within organisations and externally.
 Sharing datasets safely and reliably facilitates new opportunities and greater business value.